-We all think that because of the fact we have a dog as a pet, we know all about them, what is more, we even think we are able to understand the barking of a dog interpreting it wrongly many times.
+We all think that because we have a dog as a pet, we know all about them; what is more, we even think we can understand the barking of a dog misinterpreting it many times.

-The truth is that we don’t know so much about our dogs and it takes a while to truly understand our best friends.
+The truth is that we don’t know so much about our dogs, and it takes a while to understand our best friends truly.

-There are certain things we may want know more about and some of them are listed below.
-There are some fun facts that can make us smile, and also facts with a more serious undertone.
+We may want to know more about certain things, and some of them are listed below.
+Some fun facts can make us smile, while other facts have a more serious undertone.

-It seems our dogs can understand as many words and sounds as a two-year old toddler.
-A number of studies have proved that a dog’s brain is capable of identifying a number of 250 words and gestures.
+It seems our dogs can understand as many words and sounds as a two-year-old toddler.
+Several studies have proved that a dog’s brain can identify a number of 250 words and gestures.

-Although both cats and dogs have terrible ways to slurp water, there’s still a little difference between the two.
-Let’s see: according to very detail-oriented studies, a cat doesn’t dip its tongue to drink water, it means, they don’t use their tongues as ladles to absorb water.
+Although both cats and dogs have terrible ways to slurp water, there’s still a little difference between them.
+Let’s see: according to very detail-oriented studies, a cat doesn’t dip its tongue to drink water, which means they don’t use their tongues as ladles to absorb water.

-The most sophisticated low-camera videos show how dogs curl, submerge and raises their tongues to catch sprinkles of water in the air.
-Cats are apparently more elegant than dogs at the moment of drinking water since they don’t even let some water wet their snouts.
+The most sophisticated low-camera videos show how dogs curl, submerge, and raises their tongues to catch sprinkles of water in the air.
+Cats are apparently more elegant than dogs when drinking water since they don’t even let some water wet their snouts.

 It can be really confusing the belief that dogs have a real sense of time.
-A recent research tried to show that dogs do have sense of time because they know when their owners are coming back home.
+Recent research tried to show that dogs do have a sense of time because they know when their owners are coming home.

-Other experts relate that apparent sense of time to their acute sense of smelling.
+Other experts relate that apparent sense of time to their acute sense of smell.

 Also, dogs are capable of identifying habitual activities typical of their beloved owners.
-To put it simply, they seemingly learn their owner’s routine, they know when they get up and go for a walk and also when it’s time to come back especially when their owners have been away for long and their particular human smell has disappeared from home.
+To put it simply, they seemingly learn their owner’s routine; they know when they get up and go for a walk and when it’s time to come back, especially when their owners have been away for long and their particular human smell has disappeared from home.

 Like all animals and humans, dogs also count on a circadian rhythm.

-It’s not that dogs have super powers, but their whiskers are very useful tools for them to get about pretty well in dark places.
+It’s not that dogs have superpowers, but their whiskers are handy tools for them to get about pretty well in dark places.
 This is because their whiskers work like sensors that catch any movement and air currents coming to them.

-So, in the dark, dogs are also able to move with the same liberty and flow as if they were walking during the daylight.
+So, in the dark, dogs can also move with the same liberty and flow as if they were walking during the daylight.

 Yes, they don’t have sweat glands spread in their bodies but only in their paws!

-Depending on the breed, a dog can be really strong when it comes to exerting pounds of pressure.
-They are estimated to exert 320 pounds of pressure which is a bit too much for an animal of this sort.
+Depending on the breed, a dog can be powerful when exerting pounds of pressure.
+They are estimated to exert 320 pounds of pressure, which is a bit too much for an animal of this sort.
 But Bully breeds outstand with the strength of their bite because they come out with 1300 pounds of force, a bite that can easily break bones, even stronger than a shark’s, as a shark’s bite pressure comes in at 600 pounds.

 Can we say a dog reaches its teenage years at 1?
 It’s possible.
-No matter the age, it is rather noticeable a dog grows much faster than a human being and once it reaches a certain age, the canine’s body shows muscles, and a better capacity to run, a more far-reaching barking and a stronger bite.
+No matter the age, it is rather noticeable a dog grows much faster than a human being.
+Once it reaches a certain age, the canine’s body shows muscles, a better capacity to run, a more far-reaching barking, and a stronger bite.

 Of course, the power of a dog’s sense of smell will depend on the breed since there are breeds whose noses contain up to 300 million glands empowering them to smell much better.